jason-kerney/joyeuse/bin/types.md

 ```

 #### ip4-isOctet ###
 This function will return whether or not a string is a valid IP4 address octet.
-It must be a string contaning a number between 1 and 255.
+It must be a string containing a number between 1 and 255.
 This returns true if the string is a valid octet.

 signature:
 ```